 Timberline Replacement & Upgrade

 As our signature summit-access lift, Timberline is a crucial piece of the on-mountain experience.
-In the coming years, we'll look to replace and upgrade Timberline, extending the bottom terminal down to Bullwinkle's and paving the way for a year-round summit experience offering.
+We will work to replace and upgrade Timberline to provide faster and more reliable access to Sugarloaf’s summit.

 Summit Building Transformation